fuzziebrain/suez/README.md

 # Docker Support

-If you don't want to install anything you can SUEZ has a docker image.
+If you don't want to install anything you can use the [SUEZ docker image](https://hub.docker.com/r/fuzziebrain/suez/).

 ## Get Docker image